AndrewEllis93/Ellis-SuperSlicer-Profiles/README.md

 - With CoreXY, 45 degree motions only use one motor.

     - This can sometimes lead to better surface quality on straight walls.
-Patterns can sometimes occur when both motors are in use.
+Patterns (VFAs) can sometimes occur when both motors are in use (with certain motor models).

 - Can *sometimes* result in better overhangs.
 It seems that airflow sometimes prefers 45 degree prints.